AndresSM415/C-language/homework/FinalProject/README.md

 ## Video
 [compiling video](https://youtu.be/Q9C4poj57p8)

+## Autoevaluation

+Complexity 3: it is complex due to the heavily use of pointers to stack the tiles in any directions.

+Functionality 3: It doesn´t crack with any key, and I haven´t seen an error during game.

+Code 3: pretty neat.
+All code´s lines commented.

+Storage 3: Every matrix open is freed after use.

+Documentation 3: I think video was lovely, also since my code doesn´t use too much text, This point wasn´t a problem.

 ---
 ## References
 Dave T. (2019, 29 julio). ¡APRENDE a JUGAR al 2048 con este TUTORIAL!
 (Y haz números grandes FÁCIL con esta ESTRATEGIA 😎) [Vídeo].
 YouTube. https://www.youtube.com/watch?v=dUi4AcI7efM&t=548s